-This report has been prepared by Marshall Day Acoustics (MDA) to inform the Assessment of Effects on the Environment (AEE) for one Notice of Requirement (NoR 1) being sought by New Zealand Transport Agency Waka Kotahi (NZTA).
+This report has been prepared by Marshall Day Acoustics (MDA) to inform the Assessment of Effects on the Environment (AEE) for Package 2 Notice of Requirement (NoR) being sought by New Zealand Transport Agency Waka Kotahi (NZTA).

-The Project proposes to construct a roundabout at the Dunns Crossing and Walkers Road intersection and associated works to provide roading upgrades that are necessary to respond to both existing transport deficiencies, as well as provide for the forecasted future growth pressures in the area.
-This Report will specifically consider the actual and potential effects of the Project at the Preimplementation and Implementation phases of this project as it related to operational noise effects and recommendations to mitigate effects.
+The Project proposes to construct an Overpass from Rolleston Drive North to Jones Road and balance of works that are necessary to respond to both existing transport deficiencies as well as provide for the forecasted future growth pressures in the area.
+This Report will specifically consider the actual and potential effects of the Project at the Pre-implementation and Implementation phases of this project as it relates to operational noise effects and recommendations to mitigate effects.

 This report should be read alongside the AEE, which contains further details on the history and context of the Project.
-The AEE also contains a detailed description of works to be authorised within NoR 1, and the typical construction methodologies that will be used to implement this work.
+The AEE also contains a detailed description of works to be authorised for the Package 2 Notice of Requirement (NoR), and the typical construction methodologies that will be used to implement this work.
 These have been reviewed by the author of this Report and have been considered as part of this assessment of operational noise effects.
 Where a description of an activity is necessary to understand the potential effects, it has been included in this report for clarity.